dannypule/useful-code-snippets/mac_dev_environment_setup.md

 Start postgres with, `brew services start postgresql`

-Login into the postgres portal using `sudo -u postgres psql`
+Login into the postgres portal using `psql postgres`

 Uninstalling postgres: https://gist.github.com/Atlas7/b1a40a2ffd85728b33e7